michaelharms6010/zcash-faucet/README.md

 }
 ```

 Everything else in my nginx conf is just certbot boilerplate.

+Assuming your server has http/https open and configured... you should be set to fly and faucet out some coinage.
+Nice!